stemount/canopy-apidocs/README.md

 ```
 type: string (required) - scpecifies which type of updates will be sent from Canopy, one of ["PASSPORT_STATUS_UPDATES", "REQUEST_STATUS_UPDATES"];
 callbackUrl: string (required) - the URL of the webhook endpoint;
 additionalSettings: string[] (optional) - list of Rent Passport sections for which updates will be sent;
+  - This field should only be added in case "PASSPORT_STATUS_UPDATES" webhook type is specified.
+  - The following sections can be specified inside the array: ["INCOME", "RENT", "CREDIT_CHECK", "SAVINGS", "RENTAL_PREFERENCES", "EMPLOYEE_REFERENCE", "LANDLORD_REFERENCE"]
+  - There is no need to explicitly specify the names of all sections if you want to receive all updates.
+Just send an empty array - [].
 ```

 Successful response body: